 When motor vehicle accidents occur, it’s important to respond quickly and properly, both to ensure the health and safety of yourself and other involved parties, and to help your case should you have grounds to seek compensation.

 - Get Out of Harm’s Way.
-Your safety should be your number-one priority after an accident.
+Your safety should be your number-one priority after a traffic accident.
 If you are physically able, relocate to a safe location like the sidewalk or side of the road.
 If you can, check on the other parties involved in the collision and ensure that no one is in immediate danger.
 If you feel that you may be seriously injured, however, you should stay where you are.
 Never leave the scene of the accident until the police say you may go.

 - Call EMS.
 If you or another party has been seriously injured in the accident, make sure that someone has called emergency medical services on the scene, or call them yourself if you are able.
 This can help document your injuries and start the process of getting medical attention for your injuries, and can make a significant difference in the outcome of your case.